 The copyedited manuscript is sent to the typesetter with Wiley's standard design specification for the text layout.
 Illustrations are checked and prepared for reproduction.

 It is important that you submit the final version of your manuscript.
 Changes after submission are costly and will lead to delays in publication.

 Copyediting is the work of improving the accuracy, organization, and style of text and artwork.
 The "five Cs" summarize a copyeditor’s core responsibilities: to make the copy clear, correct, concise, comprehensible, and consistent.

 Wiley will use either its own house style, which is based on the Chicago Manual of Style (http://www.chicagomanualofstyle.org/home.html) or, where appropriate, the guidelines from the American Psychological Association (APA) (http://www.apa.org/)

 We may have queries during the copyediting process.
-Your production editor/ project manager will run through these with you.
+Your production editor or the copyeditor will run through these with you.

-Please notify us if you will be away for any periods of time during the production process.
-Your contact will supply a schedule.
+Your contact will supply a schedule for the production process.
+Please notify the production editor if you will be away for any periods of time during the production process.

 STEP 2 - Proofing and indexing